nhungnguyenhn/BasicR_for_SocialScientists/README.md

 # BasicR_for_SocialScientists
-This project was create to train social scientists the explore basic R for data wrangling and data analys.
+This project was created to train social scientists the explore basic R for data wrangling and data analysis.
 Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)

 This is a human-readable summary of (and not a substitute for) the license.
 You are free to: